3 Reasons to Start Your Equities CFDs Journey with POEMS

 - Hong Kong Stock Exchange, Hong Kong

-We offer market spread on Equity CFDs that mirror the market’s liquidity volume.
+The price quotes for our Equities CFDs mirror those of the underlying stocks as quoted on the exchanges.
 Given that different foreign markets have different operating hours, there are always trading opportunities round-the-clock!
-There are also free live prices for Singapore, Japan, Malaysia and United States stock markets, and you can trade freely with our 24/5 trading support!
+There are also free live prices^ for Singapore, Japan, Malaysia and United States stock markets, and you can trade with confidence with our 24/5 trading support!

 Another key feature of CFDs is that these instruments allow you to trade the market both directions, long and short.
 Short selling is an investment or trading strategy that speculates on the decline in a stock.
 To understand more, you can read up on the article on short selling, take a look at our recent webinar or view our Top 10 Reasons to Short Sell CFDs with POEMS.
 For CFDs traders, you will not be restricted by the bull or bear market.
 If you are expecting the recent bull run to be a mere dead cat bounce, CFDs can be a handy tool for you.